a turntable drive has the task of turning the record with utmost constancy of speed. Add to this immunity against internal and external disturbances.

 Pivoted and tangential tonearms have prevaild.

-Because of the difference between tangentially cut record and the circular path shaped replay (tracking error) additional distortion components occur that must be minimized by optimizing the geometric dimensions of the tonearm and the precise mounting and adjustment of the pickup stylus.
+Because of the difference between tangentially cut record and the circular shaped replay path additional distortion components occur (tracking errors) that must be minimized by optimizing the geometric dimensions of the tonearm and the precise mounting and adjustment of the pickup stylus.

 There are arms with straight, J or S-shaped arm tube forms.
 There is also a wide range of bearing designs such as single points, gimbals, conical tips or blades, and combinations thereof.

-- The tangential Tonearm - leads the pickup in a straight line across the board, similar to the cutting head the record producers use.
-The beam is shorter than for the pivoted
+- The tangential Tonearm - leads the pickup in a straight line across the Vynil disc, similar to the cutting head the record producers use.
+The beam is shorter than for the

-tonearm, in some embodiments even so short that a part of the tonearm´s mechanics need to be swiveled over the platter for operation.
+pivoted tonearm, in some embodiments even so short, that a part of the tonearm´s mechanics need to be swiveled over the platter for operation.

 The pivoted tonearm is the dominant market variant without this design offering a special acoustic benefit.
 Similar to the drives, there is a group of loyal followers granting tangential tonearms